microsoft/nni/docs/en_US/Compressor/Pruner.md

 ## L2Filter Pruner

 This is a structured pruning algorithm that prunes the filters with the smallest L2 norm of the weights.
-It is implemented as a one-shot pruner. `L2Filter Pruner` also can enable the dependency-aware mode by set `dependency_aware` True.
+It is implemented as a one-shot pruner.

+We also provide a dependency-aware mode for this pruner to get better speedup from the pruning.
+Please reference [dependency-aware](./DependencyAware.md) for more details.

 ### Usage